chapter-three/applenews/README.md

 The `apple_news` module defines an API and class structure to make it easy to write code to export Drupal data into arbitrarily structured Apple News documents.

 The module defines hooks to register custom export classes, modify existing export classes, and alter insert/update/delete operations on the Apple News Push API.
-See `apple_news_api.php` for details.
+See `apple_news.api.php` for details.

 ### Writing Custom Exports